Karkkori/ESD-Mini-Project/README.md

 # ESD Mini Project

 ## Introduction
 This project integrates a Lilygo smartwatch with a Raspberry Pi to track and visualize hiking activities through a user-friendly Flask web application.
-By leveraging Bluetooth for data transmission, it captures real-time steps, calories burned, and distance traveled.
-The result is a comprehensive dashboard that offers hikers insightful visualizations of their performance, enhancing their outdoor experiences with technology.
-The Lilygo smartwatch software and all the included files are found inside the Watch_TTGo_fw and the Raspberry Pi software and related files can be found inside teh Rpi folder.
+The LILYGO watch captures real-time steps and traveled distance which are synchronized to the Rasberry Pi webserver utilizing the Bluetooth low energy connection.
+The webserver provides a web user interface that offers hikers insightful visualizations of their performance, showing the step count, traveled distance and burnt calories.
+The Lilygo smartwatch software and all the included files are found inside the Watch_TTGo_fw, and the Raspberry Pi software and related files can be found inside teh Rpi folder.

 ## Cloning the repository